-Star of the week: Vega | EarthSky.org
+Vega: Brilliant blue-white star in the Summer Triangle | EarthSky.org

-The beautiful blue-white star Vega has a special place in the hearts of many skywatchers.
+The beautiful blue-white star Vega has a special place in the hearts of skywatchers around the world.
 Come to know it, and you will see.
-Follow the links below to learn more.

 How to see Vega.
-Observers in the Northern Hemisphere can see the star Vega come into view in the northeast in mid-evening in May.
-Look for this star in the very early evening in June – high overhead on autumn evenings – in the northwestern quadrant of the sky on December evenings.
+Observers in the Northern Hemisphere typically begin noticing Vega in the evening around May, when this star comes into view in the northeast in mid-evening.
+You can see Vega in very early evening by June – and high in the east by August evenings – high overhead on autumn evenings – in the northwestern quadrant of the sky on December evenings.

 Vega is easily recognizable for its brilliance and blue-white color.
 You can also easily pick out its constellation Lyra, which is small and compact, and consists primarily of Vega and four fainter stars in the form of a parallelogram.